jdesai22/mcp-ship-it/github-app/output_docs/sample-repo/docs/projectstructure.md

 - **HTML**: The `public/index.html` provides a minimal HTML structure, linking to manifest and favicon assets, with a `<div>` container for React.
 - **CSS**: `App.css` and `index.css` define styling for the app layout, animations, and font settings.
 - **JavaScript**:
-  - `App.js` defines the main React component with static content.
+  - `App.js` defines the main React component with integrated note management, including adding, editing, deleting, searching, and filtering notes.
   - `index.js` initializes the React app by rendering `App`.
   - `reportWebVitals.js` facilitates performance tracking.
   - `setupTests.js` sets up the testing environment.